lammps/lammps/doc/src/package.rst

 the *cuda/aware* keyword is automatically set to *off* by default.
-When the *cuda/aware* keyword is set to *off* while any of the *comm* keywords are set to *device*\ , the value for these *comm* keywords will be automatically changed to *host*\ .
+When the *cuda/aware* keyword is set to *off* while any of the *comm* keywords are set to *device*\ , the value for these *comm* keywords will be automatically changed to *no*\ .
 This setting has no effect if not running on GPUs or if using only one MPI rank.
 CUDA-aware MPI is available for OpenMPI 1.8 (or later versions), Mvapich2 1.9 (or later) when the "MV2_USE_CUDA" environment variable is set to "1", CrayMPI, and IBM